Subramanyam-Lab/Roar-Gurobi-Testcases/README.md

     python knapsack_gurobi.py
     ```

-This Python script will solve the knapsack problem using the Gurobi Python API.
+This Python script will solve the knapsack problem using the Gurobi Python API

 ## Julia/JuMP API Example